martinring/clide2/README.md

 Features
 --------

-* **Mobile** - The default front end of clide runs in the browser and utilizes state-of-the-art HTML5.
+* **Mobile** - The default front-end of clide runs in any modern browser and utilizes state-of-the-art HTML5 techniques while the back-end can be anywhere.
+That way you can do heavy theorem proving on your tablet if you wish.

-* **Collaborative** - The entire architecture is natively built around collaboration.
+* **Collaborative** - The entire architecture of clide is built around the concept collaboration.

-* **Extensible** - Clide introduces the concept of *universal collaboration*: the distinction between human and non-human collaborators is dropped.
+* **Extensible** - Clide introduces the concept of *universal collaboration*: the distinction between human and non-human collaborators is dropped, which allows for very rich plug-ins.

 * **Distributed** - All aspects of the development experience can be provided on different servers.
 Clide takes care of coordinating all those information and integrating them into a smooth user experience.

 Live Demo
 ---------